Code-Institute-Submissions/JMarabayev-introdebatum_NovResub/README.md

 - The photos used on the home and sign up page are from This Open Source site unsplash.com
 - The images used for the gallery page were taken from this other open source site unsplash.com
+- Youtube videos were embedded from their respective links and belong to their original creators
+- Articles are referenced in text with a hyperlink